indrayudh-saha/indrayudh-saha/README.md

 - ⚙️ Building practical projects with modern stacks

-### 📖 Projects :
-> _Coming soon..._

-I’ll be adding links to my projects like **MedCare App**, etc. Stay tuned.

 ---

 ### ✨ About Me
 I’m always eager to explore new technologies and improve my skills through real-world projects.
-Every project I’ve built is with hands-on research and support from AI tools like ChatGPT and GitHub Copilot.

 ---